Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective: The case of Bernoulli outcomes

 The size of the test depends on the hypothesized "true" values of the response parameters $\theta = ( \theta_{0}, \theta_{1}, \ldots, \theta_{K} )$, on the selected threshold values $\delta, \theta_{low}, \varepsilon, \varepsilon _{1} $, $\varepsilon _{2}$ and, if specified in advance, on the maximal size $N_{\max} $ of the trial.
 For clarity, we denote such a hypothesized distribution generating the data by $\Q$, distinct from the mixture distribution $\P_{\pi}$ used, after being conditioned on current data, in applying Rule 1 and Rule 2.

-Frequentist measures such as true and false positive and negative rates, characterizing the performance of a test, can be computed numerically by performing a sufficiently large number of forward simulations from the selected $\Q$.
-Such consideration is, however, essentially only needed at the design stage when it needs to be approved and no outcome data are yet available.
-Later on, the trial can be run in an adaptive manner, at each time $n$ utilizing the current posterior probabilities $\P_{\pi} ( \bftheta _{0}+\delta \geq \bftheta _{\vee} \vert D_{n} )$, $\P_{\pi} ( \bftheta _{k}= \bftheta _{\vee} \vert D_{n} )$ and $\P_{\pi} ( \bftheta _{k} \geq \theta _{low} \vert D_{n} )$.
-We return to this question in the next section, in connection of Experiments 1 and 2.
+Frequentist measures such as true and false positive and negative rates, characterizing the performance of a test, can be computed numerically to a good approximation by performing a sufficiently large number of forward simulations from the selected $\Q$ and then averaging the sampled values.
+Such a consideration is, however, essentially only needed at the design stage when the trial design needs to be approved and no outcome data are yet available.
+When the trial is then run, it is natural to utilize, at each time $n$, the currently available data $D_n$ and the consequent posterior probabilities such as $\P_{\pi} ( \bftheta _{0}+\delta \geq \bftheta _{\vee} \vert D_{n} )$, $\P_{\pi} ( \bftheta _{k}= \bftheta _{\vee} \vert D_{n} )$ and $\P_{\pi} ( \bftheta _{k} \geq \theta _{low} \vert D_{n} )$.
+In this context it may be useful to recall the well known result from general decision theory: for any prior, the smallest Bayes risk is achieved by minimizing "pointwise" the expected loss with respect to the posterior.
+We return to considering the frequentist measures in the next section, in connection of Experiments 1 and 2.